GuanceCloud/datakit/internal/export/doc/en/inputs/prom.md

 - Only Prometheus metrics that meet certain name rules are collected
 - Collect only partial measurement data (`metric_types`), such as `gauge` type indicators and `counter` type metrics

-DataKit supports debugging the configuration file of prom collector directly from the command line, copying a prom.conf template from conf.d/prom, filling in the corresponding Exporter address, and debugging this `prom.conf` through DataKit:
+DataKit supports debugging the configuration file of prom collector directly from the command line, copying a prom.conf template from *conf.d/prom*, filling in the corresponding Exporter address, and debugging this *prom.conf* through DataKit:

 Debug `prom.conf` by executing the following command